boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 author: Franz-Josef Grosch
 ---

-Much has be written about the problems with global variables.
+Much has been written about the problems with global variables.

-Exaggerating, by Steve McConnell, the author of [Code Complete](https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670):
+Steve McConnell, the author of [Code Complete](https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670), warns us:
 > The road to programming hell is paved with global variables.

 <!-- Ironically, by Jack Ganssle in his article [Mars ate my spacecraft!](https://www.embedded.com/mars-ate-my-spacecraft/)
 > Globals are responsible for all of the evil in the universe, from male pattern baldness to ozone depletion. -->

-Metaphorically, by Jack Ganssle in his article [A pox on globals](https://www.embedded.com/a-pox-on-globals/)
+In his article [A pox on globals](https://www.embedded.com/a-pox-on-globals/) Jack Ganssle refers to greek mythology to advise against globals:
 > Globals are the Sirens of embedded systems programming.
 Don't get sucked in if you don't want to lose your ship or your sanity.

-Substantiating, in the famous C2 wiki's section [Global Variables are Bad](https://wiki.c2.com/?GlobalVariablesAreBad)
+The famous C2 wiki's explains why [Global Variables are Bad](https://wiki.c2.com/?GlobalVariablesAreBad):
 > Code is generally clearer and easier to maintain when it does not use globals, but there are exceptions.

 ## Global variables in embedded programming